MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 The following additional components are included in Setup and required for R Server.

-* Microsoft .NET Core 1.1
-* Microsoft MPI 7.1
-* AS OLE DB (SQL Server 2016) provider
 * Microsoft R Open 3.3.3
-* Microsoft Visual C++ 2013 Redistributable
-* Microsoft Visual C++ 2015 Redistributable
+* Microsoft .NET Core 1.1 for Linux (required for mrsdeploy and MicrosoftML use cases)

 <a name="howtoinstall"></a>
 ## How to install

-This section walks you through an R Server 9.x deployment using the `install.sh` script.
-Under these instructions, your installation will be serviced under the [Modern Lifecycle policy](https://support.microsoft.com/en-us/help/447912) and includes the ability to [operationalize your analytics](operationalize/about.md).
+This section walks you through an R Server 9.1.0 deployment using the `install.sh` script.
+Under these instructions, your installation will be serviced under the [Modern Lifecycle policy](https://support.microsoft.com/en-us/help/447912) and includes the ability to [operationalize your analytics](operationalize/about.md) and use the MicrosoftML package.

 > [!Tip]
 > Review [recommendations and best practices](rserver-install-linux-manage-install.md) for deployments in locked down environments.